eryl/multimodal-dataset/README.md

 ```text
 $ python setup.py develop
 ```

-This will add symbolic links in your python distro to this package, which will update when you pull new changes.
+This will add symbolic links in your local python distribution to this package, which will update  when you pull new changes.

-## Anatomy of multimodal datasets
+## Anatomy of multimodal video datasets
-At it's core, the multimodal datasets are HDF5 files, where the root group gathers all the different modalities for a single multimodal stream.
+At it's core, the multimodal datasets are HDF5 files, where the root group gathers all the different modalities for a single multimodal stream (e.g. a movie).
-Generally, the modalities can be anything, but specialized have been implemented for dealing with video, audio and subtitles.
+Generally, the modalities can be anything, but specialized classes have been implemented for dealing with video, audio and subtitles.
 A single multimodal stream (a root group of the HDF5 file) can have multiple modalities, for the movie case this corresponds to the stream of images, sound and subtitles.
 These modalities are groups of the stream.
 Each modality in